LDZuckerman/DKISTSegmentation/README.md

 `out_file`: (Optional) Desired name of output fits file containing segmented map (extension 0) and input map (extension 1)\
 `vel_comparison_file`: (Optional) Desired name of output image file containing segmented contours overplotted on velocity data.\
 `out_dir`: (Optional) Desired directory in which to save out_file.

+The outputs of this example call are located in the `example_outputs\DKIST` directory.

 ## Thresholding methods